 I began to feel guilty and ashamed.
 I thought I was a failure as a mother even though my parenting journey was just beginning.

 If only I had the opportunity to verbalize these thoughts to a caring soul, I would have surely recognized how crazy they were.

 Instead they festered inside of me.
 I lived in a silent, secret world of shame.
 I became more and more isolated.
 The last thing I wanted to do was hang around other moms and their healthy, thriving kids.

 Since that time, I've become a huge advocate for compassionate listening.
 I now see how it could have alleviated so much grief in my life and the lives of others.

 It takes courage, patience, and goodwill to set aside time and hear someone's anguish.
 Thich Nhat Hanh was a Buddhist monk, Zen master, and author of The Art of Communicating.
 He described compassionate listening as a way to let the suffering person "empty her heart."
 It’s a much-needed first step in the healing process.

 In the video below, Thich Nhat Hanh explains the essence of compassionate listening.

 3. Follow Up

-I saw my boy as just damaged goods that needed to be repaired, not the unique and loving child he truly was.
-I was too caught up in his therapies, listening to the professionals telling me what was wrong with him and how to change it.
-My entire existence was making him better, not enjoying who he was at that moment.
+I saw my boy as damaged goods and not the unique, loving child he was.
+I was too caught up in his therapies, listening to the professionals telling me what was wrong with him and how to change him.
+My entire existence was about making him better, not enjoying who he was at that moment.

 © 2017 McKenna Meyers